 No doubt you need math skills.
-As an investment banker, you’ll be dealing with a lot of numbers.
-You better always be ready your math skills.
+As an investment banker, you’ll be dealing with numbers.
+You better always be ready with your math skills.

 Answer business mathematics questions.
 If you like only a particular field of business mathematics, so be it.